anitab-org/anitab-forms-web/docs/README.md

 ## Deploying to Surge

 Surge is a static web hosting platform.
-Tt is used to deploy our spen source programs docusaurus from the command line in a minute.
+It is used to deploy our spen source programs docusaurus from the command line in a minute.

 Deploy using surge with the following steps: